 About 46% of all email opens are from mobiles.
-If you don’t optimise your emails for mobiles, people will most likely avoid your emails due to the poor experience.
+If you don’t optimize your emails for mobiles, people will most likely avoid your emails due to the poor experience.

 While most email marketing platforms do this job for you, be sure to cross-check again before sending them out.

-TripAdvisor optimises their emails for mobiles so that it's easy for their subscribers to read them.
+TripAdvisor optimizes their emails for mobiles so that it's easy for their subscribers to read them.